akauppi/GroundLevel-firebase-es/README.md

 ## Two development workflows

-The above command started an "online" development workflow.
-You can also start it with `npm run dev:online`.
-In it, changes to the front-end are reflected in the browser but back-end features (database, Cloud Functions) are run online.
+The above command started a local, emulated version of Firebase.
+You can also start it with `npm run dev:local`.

+The other way is `npm run dev:online`.
+This works against your cloud Firebase project.
+Try it!

 The "online" workflow is recommended when you are working with the UI code, but the full story is a bit longer.
-Next, we'll look into the "local" workflow.
+Let's start with the "local" workflow.

->Note: Firebase is pushing for use of the local emulator.
-It is likely we'll change that workflow to be the default one, during 2020.
+>Note: Firebase is gently nudging developers towards the local emulator.
+You don't e.g. cause any payments when using it.

 ### `dev:local`